kailash-manasarovar/statement/docs/timeline/2026/may.md

 ## Me and Steve were chatting

 - And I was telling him about how I was completely stateless, in danger in most places in the world so living in my car until the money runs out and then I dunno.
-- And then I thought, bingo, *Hey, you could sign me off, then I'd have three meals a day and a bed, and I can spend the rest of my life gardening".
+- And then I thought, bingo, *Hey, you could sign me off, then I'd have three meals a day and a bed, and I can spend the rest of my life gardening*.
 - Brilliant, I thought.
 - And then he said, *No, no, you can't have any sharp implements" with a mean expression; and I was dismayed he had misdiagnosed me, and because my plan wouldn't work out at all, and it was a surprising retort.
 - Would they have done that to me if I'd agreed to move to Texas?